Details Mentoring

 • Learning: developing new skills and abilities.

-• Decision making: taking charge of his/her professional development.
+• Decision making: taking charge of their professional development.

 • Initiating: exploring new challenges.